 On the way down to Altadena on one of these 2 backpacking trips, we went down the ridge that is above Henninger Flats, almost all the way to Altadena.
 As the ridge route nears the Eaton Canyon bridge (near the start of the Mt.
 Wilson Toll Road) it's necessary to descend to the road prior to reaching the bridge at a location which in the future had rock slides which covered the road.
 We managed to select a route to go down that turned out to be easier than it looked.
 Road repairs since then have made some of this slope almost vertical and it's not clear if one can still use this ridge route today.

-Since neither of us had a car, we likely got one of our parents to drive us to the start of the backpacking trips and upon returning, took buses home, one of which we had to had to walk down to New York Drive to catch.
+Since neither of us had a car, we likely got one of our parents to /bin/bash: j: command not found Drive to catch.